pj1234678/crypto-un-locker-Python-3/README.md

-# CryptoLocker Encrypted File Format
+# CryptoLocker Encrypted File Format - Updated with Python3

 Each file encrypted by CryptoLocker is encrypted with a unique AES-256 key.
 The unique symmetric key is then encrypted with the public RSA-2048